 Electronic transcripts must be sent through a secure document sending service to etranscripts@admissions.wisc.edu.
 Transcripts sent through email, as an attachment, will not be accepted as official.
 Paper transcripts sent to the Office of Admissions must bear an official school seal or be printed on the school’s custom watermarked/security paper.

-Students taking courses at a UW System school or Wisconsin Technical College may consult Transfer Wisconsin to determine exactly how credit will be awarded.
+Students taking courses at a UW System school or Wisconsin Technical College may consult Transferology to determine exactly how credit will be awarded.

 Transfer Course Equivalencies

-If you would like to view how some of your courses may transfer to UW-Madison, use Transferology.
+If undergraduates would like to view how some of their courses may transfer to UW-Madison, use Transferology.

-Depending on the college(s) you have attended and courses you have taken (or plan to take), transfer equivalents may be listed in Transferology, an online transfer equivalency database.
+Depending on the college(s) they have attended and courses they have taken (or plan to take), transfer equivalents may be listed in Transferology, an online transfer equivalency database.

 This is an accordion element with a series of buttons that open and close related content panels.